 July is National Ice Cream Month

 In 1984, President Ronald Reagan designated July as National Ice Cream Month and the third Sunday of the month as National Ice Cream Day.
-He recognized ice cream as a fun and nutritious food that is enjoyed by a full 90 percent of the nation's population.
+He recognized ice cream as a fun and nutritious food that is enjoyed by over 90 percent of the nation's population.
 In the proclamation, President Reagan called for all people of the United States to observe these events with "appropriate ceremonies and activities."

 The International Ice Cream Association (IICA) encourages retailers and consumers to celebrate July as National Ice Cream Month.
-In 2013, National Ice Cream Day will be Sunday, July 21.
+In 2015, National Ice Cream Day will be Sunday, July 19.

-About 9 percent of all the milk produced by U.S. dairy farmers is used to produce ice cream, contributing significantly to the economic well-being of the nation's dairy industry.
+About 10.3 percent of all the milk produced by U.S. dairy farmers is used to produce ice cream, contributing significantly to the economic well-being of the nation's dairy industry.

 Founded in 1900, IICA is the trade association for manufacturers and distributors of ice cream and other frozen dessert products.
 The association's activities range from legislative and regulatory advocacy to market research, education and training.
 Its 60 member companies manufacture and distribute an estimated 85 percent of the ice cream and frozen dessert products consumed in the United States.
 IICA is a constituent organization of IDFA.